 Doctors also stand to gain.
 For example, its automated manufacturer coupon software automatically identifies and applies manufacturer coupons (without the physicians having to manage physical coupons).
 And its streamlined insurance prior authorization process reduces the time physicians spend obtaining insurance approvals.

-NowRx has built a group of 4,500 physicians who refer patients to it.
-That’s an increase of more than 84% since the end of 2018.
+NowRx has built a group of 1,300 physicians who refer patients to it.
+That’s an increase of 140% since 2016.

 This is key.
 The more doctors who provide references, the faster the company can grow.